In a Nutshell:

 Highly Portable

 It weighs in at 59 pounds, which is significantly heavier than simple transport chairs.
 But then, no transport chair ever made can go to the places the Joelette can take you.
-With a couple of assistants to help you out, they’ll be able to unload it and get it ready to ride in a matter of minutes.
+With a couple of assistants to help you out, they’ll be able to unload it and get it ready to ride in minutes.

 Easy for Your Family and Friends to Use (You Have A Role to Play Too!)